20 Ways to Use Cold Pressed Virgin Coconut Oil

 How to Prepare a Natural Deodorant?

-1. Using a double boiler method, add coconut oil and shea butter in a glass bowl and boil it until it melts.
+1. Using a double boiler method, add coconut oil and shea butter to a glass bowl and boil it until it melts.

 2. After it melted, add cornstarch powder, baking soda and essential oils to boost the odour-fighting power.